tinacms/tina-cloud-starter/readme.md

 # Content Models

 Inside the `.tina` folder you'll find several files related to content modeling.
 First, the `settings.yml` has a `sections` key which controls how content is persisted to the filesystem.
-As you'll see, sections can be comprised of multiple templates, making it easy to store content which is semantically similar, but might differ in shape, in the same folder.
-As an example we've created a `posts` section which can be either an `article` or an `essay` template.
-Read more about sections [here](https://forestry.io/docs/settings/content-sections/).

 The templates you'll see in the section definitions can be found in `.tina/front_matter/templates`.
 As you can see, some of them don't belong to a corresponding "section" (eg. `block-cta`).
 This is because template definitions can also be used as blocks, if you look in `.tina/front_matter/templates/page.yml` you'll see the `blocks` field using `blocks-cta` and `blocks-hero` templates.
-This is a really powerful pattern, instead of creating an entirely separate record for each "block" element, Tina is able to keep your content in a single file.
+This is a really powerful pattern, instead of creating an entirely separate record for each "block" element, Tina is able to keep your content in a single file, making maintenance much more manageable.

 # Guides